-rs4544201 and rs2006950 belong to the same LD block on 15q26.2 [21], and are strongly correlated (D’=0.977, r2=0.854; Supplementary Figure 3).
-To examine the potential association of other SNPs in this region with S-LAM, we used the genotyped SNP data to impute genotype data for all SNPs within 1 megabase of these two SNPs.
-Eighteen imputed SNPs in the 34kb LD block had P-values for association with LAM similar to rs4544201 and rs2006950 (Table 2).

-To attempt to identify the causal SNP(s) among these SNPs with low P-values, we performed PICS analysis for all SNPs in Table 2, and the original two SNPs showing association. rs41374846 had both significant association with LAM, and the largest PICS probability (PPICS=0.65, Supplementary Table 4), making it the candidate causal SNP in this association [22].
+To attempt to identify the causal SNP(s) among the SNPs with low P-values, we performed PICS analysis for all SNPs in Table 2, and the original two SNPs showing association. rs41374846 had both significant association with LAM, and the largest PICS probability (PPICS=0.65, Supplementary Table 4), making it the candidate causal SNP in this association [22].

+We also queried the GTEx database for SNPs in this LD block that might have an eQTL relationship with expression levels of any gene.
+None were identified.

 Association of GWAS-significant SNPs with NR2F2

-The majority of SNPs associated with human disease or other phenotypes are thought to cause the association through effects on enhancer regions or other regulatory element function of a coding gene within the topologically associated domain (TAD) containing the SNP [32].
-To identify the TAD containing these SNPs, we used TAD information available for four tissues: IMR90 cells, a fetal lung myofibroblast cell line; lung tissue; H1-MSC, a mesenchymal stem cell line; and HUVEC, human umbilical vein endothelial cells (Supplementary Figures 4-7).
-In all four of these cells/tissues, NR2F2 was the only protein-coding gene within or near the boundary of the TAD containing the GWAS SNPs.
+The majority of SNPs associated with human disease or other phenotypes are thought to cause the association through effects on enhancer regions or other regulatory elements of a coding gene within the topologically associated domain (TAD) containing the SNP [39].
+To identify the TAD containing these SNPs, we used TAD information available for four tissues: IMR90 cells, a fetal lung myofibroblast cell line [40]; lung tissue [41]; H1-MSC, a mesenchymal stem cell line [42]; and HUVEC, human umbilical vein endothelial cells [40].
+Supplementary Figures 6-9 display Hi-C heatmaps for the 3 Mb region containing the GWAS SNPs and NR2F2 for these cells/tissues.
+HUGIN showed that P-values between rs4544201 and NR2F2 were <10-18 for IMR90, <10-16 for H1-MSC, and ≈ 0.1 for lung tissue (not available for HUVEC) [27].
+Thus the region containing our significant SNPs interacts with the NR2F2 genomic region in IMR90 and H1-MSC cells.

+NR2F2 is the only protein-coding gene within the TAD containing the associated SNPs.
 This suggests that this SNP region may influence expression of NR2F2 as its mechanism of association with S-LAM.

-To examine this possibility in further detail, we conducted gene-based analyses of association of SNPs within all three protein-coding genes in the 2 MB region of chromosome 15 surrounding the GWAS-SNPs using SKAT-O. NR2F2 was the only one of the three genes located in this chromosomal region that showed a significant association (P-value=0.03, Table 3).
+To examine this possibility in further detail, we conducted gene-based analyses of association of SNPs within each of the three protein-coding genes in the 2 MB region of chromosome 15 surrounding the GWAS-SNPs using SKAT-O. NR2F2 was the only one of the three genes located in this chromosomal region that showed a significant association (P-value=0.03, Table 3).

-NR2F2, also known as COUP-transcription factor II, encodes a member of the steroid/thyroid hormone superfamily of nuclear receptors [33], and plays important roles in many developmental processes, including the neural crest [34], which is considered a potential candidate cell of origin of LAM [35], as well as in lymphangiogenesis and in angiogenesis as well as in lymphangiogenesis and in angiogenesis [36].
+NR2F2, also known as COUP-transcription factor II, encodes a member of the steroid/thyroid hormone superfamily of nuclear receptors [43], and plays important roles in many developmental processes, including the neural crest [44], which is considered a potential candidate cell of origin of LAM [45], as well as in lymphangiogenesis and in angiogenesis [46].
 Hence, we considered it a potential target of regulation by one of the SNPs showing a strong association with LAM (Table 2), and performed further studies.

 Analysis of NR2F2 in kidney angiomyolipoma and LAM